-The placement will expose students early to the intrinsic role that primary care plays in the health care system.
-It will provide an opportunity for students to contextualise and apply their learnings from the classroom and see how GPs practice patient-centred medicine.
+The MD1 placement is a longitudinal community-based clinical placement.
+For many students, it is their first opportunity to work with real patients.
+The placement gives students early exposure to the intrinsic role that primary care plays in our health care system.
+It also provides an opportunity for students to contextualise and apply their learnings from the classroom and see patient-centred medicine in practice.

-We believe that providing a longitudinal placement to the whole student cohort is a very positive step given that early exposure to general practice in medical courses is associated with more appreciation of the role of GPs in the health care system, and more uptake of general practice as a future career.
+During the placement, students visit the same practice roughly once a fortnight.
+We believe that providing a longitudinal placement early in the MD course enhances students’ appreciation of the role of GPs in the health care system, and we hope that it may result in higher uptake of general practice as a future career.

 MD Year 3: General Practice Block (GPB)

-Placement length: Eighteen days (Tuesday-Thursday for six weeks)
+Placement length: Fifteen to eighteen days per student (Tuesday to Thursday for five or six weeks)

 MD Year 4: Trainee Internship Selective

-Trainee Internship Selective occurs in the final semester of the MD program as part of the Transition to Practice (TTP) capstone subject.
-In this elective placement, final semester students explore in further detail a discipline that is of interest to them and that they may consider as a future vocation.
-Students work closely with a GP supervisor who will introduce them to the many facets of their discipline, attending the clinic daily.
-They also contribute to their placement site through undertaking a small quality assurance project.
+The Trainee Internship Selective occurs in the final semester of the MD program as part of the Transition to Practice (TTP) capstone subject.
+In this selective placement, final semester students explore in further detail a discipline that is of interest to them and that they may consider as a future vocation.
+Students choosing GP are expected to act as productive members of the care team, with their clinical skills being roughly equivalent to a new intern.
+Learning activities in this placement may include: